arithmetric/aws-lambda-ses-forwarder/README.md

  - If you get an error like "Could not write to bucket", follow step 7 before completing this one

- - If you are asked for SES to attempt to add permissions to access lambda:InvokeFunction, agree to it.
+ - If you are asked by SES to add permissions to access `lambda:InvokeFunction`, agree to it.

 7. The S3 bucket policy needs to be configured so that your IAM user has read and write access to the S3 bucket.
 When you set up the S3 action in SES, it may